Here's What Chris Paul Tweeted About Steph Curry

 Chris Paul of the Phoenix Suns sent out a tweet after Steph Curry of the Golden State Warriors broke the NBA's three-point record during their game against the New York Knicks.

-The Golden State Warriors are in New York City playing the New York Knicks at Madison Square Garden on Tuesday evening, and during the game Steph Curry made NBA history.
+The Golden State Warriors were in New York City playing the New York Knicks at Madison Square Garden on Tuesday evening, and during the game Steph Curry made NBA history.

 The two-time MVP broke the NBA's three-point record that was held by Ray Allen.